Nu Sigma Beta: History

-Shortly after it was established, they celebrated their first initiation ceremony.
-During this ceremony, seven students joined them.
 The fraternity quickly expanded and grew in numbers.
 By 1939, the fraternity opened its second chapter at the UPR-Mayaguez, formerly known as CAAM.
 This chapter became known as the Beta chapter and the San Juan chapter became the Alpha chapter.
 The fraternity has continually grown and expanded to encompass almost all institutions of higher learning within Puerto Rico and some beyond.
-Today, more than 86 years after its founding, there have been new chapters created in the Dominican Republic and the United States.
+Today, more than 89 years after its founding, there have been new chapters created in the Dominican Republic and the United States.
 There are chapters in Florida, Washington D.C., Philadelphia and others; there are also zones in Orlando, Texas, and other states.
 Recently the fraternity organized the reopening of the Nu chapter at the Universidad Central del Este at San Pedro de Macorís There are also chapters in the University of Puerto Rico at Humacao and at the Pontifical Catholic University of Puerto Rico.

 The fraternity's need to be organized at a central level, due to its expanding nature, led it to be divided into Zones and chapters.
 Those still in college are inducted into chapters, while those who are not in college or after the age of 28 are inducted into zones.
 Chapter members are transferred into zones upon completing their undergraduate and/or graduate studies.

 In November 1957 together with Phi Sigma Alpha and Phi Eta Mu they founded a Greek letter umbrella organization Concilio Interfraternitario de Puerto Rico.

 Symbols

-Nu Sigma Beta's colors are white, royal blue, and gold.
+Nu Sigma Beta's colors are white, azur, and gold.
 Its flower is the gardenia.

+Preamble

+"Animados por el propósito de crear una organización basada en la verdadera nobleza que encierra aquella amistad, inspirada en la lealtad, el compañerismo y para fomentar el desarollo de ciudadanos útiles a la comunidad.
+Establecemos esta Fraternidad, cuyo futuro confíamos al Todopoderoso."

+Toast

+"Jamás existió en el mundo una hermandad tan franca y tan sincera entre hombres que se aprecian, se respetan, y se toleran hasta que seres conscientes de la hermandad, que Dios quisó que prevaleciera en el mundo, unieron sus destinos en un cariño profundo.
+Sigamos hoy proyectando nuestro optimismo para que siempre sea la misma. ¡Y demos tan solo un brindis: por el hombre, la hermandad, y la Nu Sigma!"

-Governance
+Internal Governance

 The fraternity is governed by a presiding or executive committee, composed primarily of the President, First Vice-President, Second Vice-President, General Secretary, and General Treasurer.
 It also has a separate body acting as the legislative and judicial branches, simultaneously.
 The Supreme Council is presided over by the Executive Secretary.
 The governing bodies can only take action based on the rules of the fraternity, but the executive decision relies on the General Assembly, which is composed of zone and chapter delegates.
 The Constitution may only be amended in General Assembly.

+Chapters are governed by a body composed of a Chancellor, Vice-Chancellor, Treasurer, Secretary and two board members.

+Zones are governed by a body composed of Director, Sub-Director, Treasurer, Secretary and two board members.